HexuL/Executable-Tutorial/skaffold-tutorial/step4.2.md

 **Step 2: Initialize Skaffold**

-Run `skaffold init` to generate skaffold.yaml.
+Run `skaffold init --XXenableJibInit` to generate skaffold.yaml.
 Skaffold will detect the deployment.yaml file you just created and generate a skaffold.yaml configuration file.

 the terminal will prompt you with configuration suggestions.
 Type y to confirm the setup.
 Once done, you should see a confirmation message like this: